Mike Polly: Middle Tennessee

 In 2013, Polly returned to Middle Tennessee to coach the running backs.
 Prior to the 2014 season, Polly took over as the special teams coordinator, while still coaching the running backs.
 For the 2016 season, Polly moved back to his roots, coaching the tackles and tight ends, while continuing in his role as the special teams coordinator.
 Polly has also served as the run game coordinator for the program.
 After an offensive reshuffling in the offseason after the 2021 season, Polly took over the entire offensive line.
+Following the 2023 season, head coach Rick Stockstill was let go, and Polly was not retained by new head coach Derek Mason.

+Georgia Tech

+On January 24, 2025, Polly was hired as an assistant offensive line coach at Georgia Tech.

 Playing career

 Polly was an all-conference player as a senior at Georgetown College as well as a co-captain.
 He helped lead his teams to four straight Mid-South Conference titles.
 Academically, Polly had great success as well.
 He was academic all-conference four times, and academic all-American three times.

 Personal life

 Polly earned his degree in marketing from Georgetown in 2006, and a Master's in Sports Management from Middle Tennessee in 2008.